Molcas/OpenMolcas/doc/source/users.guide/env-overview.rst

 :program:`VIBROT`
   This program computes the vibrational-rotational spectrum of a diatomic molecule.
 Spectroscopic constants are computed.
-The program can also compute transition moments, life times , etc for excited state potentials.
+The program can also compute transition moments, life times, etc. for excited state potentials.

 .. _UG\:sec\:files_list: